Corvus (boarding device)

 The corvus (Latin for "crow" or "raven") was a Roman ship-mounted boarding ramp or drawbridge for naval boarding, first introduced during the First Punic War in sea battles against Carthage.
 It could swivel from side to side and was equipped with a beak-like iron hook at the far end of the bridge, from which the name is figuratively derived, intended to anchor the enemy ship.

-The corvus was still used during the last years of the Republic.
-Appian mentions it being used on August 11th 36BC, during the battle of Mylae, by Octavian's navy led by Marcus Agrippa against the navy of Sextus Pompeius led by Papias.

 Technical description

 In Chapters 1.22–4.11 of his History, Polybius describes the device as a bridge 1.2 m (4 ft) wide and 10.9 m (36 ft) long, with a small parapet on both sides.
 The engine was probably mounted at the prow of the ship, where a pole and a system of pulleys allowed the bridge to be raised and lowered.
 A heavy spike, shaped like a bird’s beak, was affixed to the underside of the device, designed to pierce and anchor into an enemy ship’s deck when the boarding bridge was dropped.
-This secured the vessels together and provided a stable route for Roman legionaries—serving as specialized naval infantry known as marinus—to board and capture the enemy ship.
+That secured the vessels together and provided a stable route for Roman legionaries, serving as specialized naval infantry known as marinus, to board and capture the enemy ship.